Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 It was night time now.
-The stars once again blanketed the sky, and a renewed crimson torch burned at the edge of the canoe.
+The stars once again blanketed the sky.
+A renewed crimson torch burned at the edge of the canoe.

 “Oh, yes.
 I am actually in search of that pirate who whisked us away.
 I am just taking the long way around,” Maria popped.
 “The scenic route.
 Conta and I both.”

 “You say you’ve known Conta since childhood… but it didn’t seem like she liked you much,” the girl mumbled.

 “Oh, we had a fight.
 I think,” Maria recalled.
 “I upset her back when we were in the Twin Cities.”
 She beamed down at the girl.
 “Which was around when I decided to take up a job for the Campanas, you see?
 I mean, I am not sure how they found me, but I had wanted to revisit Hapaira for some time now so I decided to take it.”
 Leaning forward, she peered into the girl’s face.
 “What exactly are you to do in Gemini?
 I have been meaning to ask.”

 The girl looked away.
 “They don’t tell me a lot but I think I was supposed to do some work for the Romanos because of some engagement thing?
 I don’t know…”

 “The Romanos?
 Oh, well if that is the case, I don’t think you will be given to the Romanos anytime soon.”

 The girl paled.
 “W-what?
 Why?
 Did Mr. Campana contact you?
 Did I mess up with one of the other clients?”

 Maria cocked her head.
 “No, they did not contact me.
 I know because someone who I know knows.”
 She pressed down the crease that had formed on the girl’s brow.
 “They are fighting.”